PeterCxy/shadowsocks-auto-redir.sh/README.md

 Configuration
 ---

-Now, put your Shadowsocks configuration file into `/etc/shadowsocks/`, for examplem, `/etc/shadowsocks/config.json`, and then run
+Now, put your Shadowsocks configuration file into `/etc/shadowsocks/`, for example, `/etc/shadowsocks/config.json`, and then run

 ```bash
 # Execute as ROOT